trustar/public/pulsar.md

 ## Step 2

-Now you should see the Kodex window prompting you to log in with your Alias.
+Now you should see the Kodex window prompting you to log in with your Email - NOTE please enter your Alias where it says email - NOT your email.
 Your Alias is always visible in the upper right-hand corner:

 ![Kodex Window](http://dropsinn.s3.amazonaws.com/TruStar-2.png)